Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 update of a stack when resources that no longer managed are to be deleted and potentially result in unexpected stack states.
 The errors would likely manifest as incidents for the stacks team to investigate.

+### Breaking up extension configurations into secret and non-secret components

+This question was arrived at in the drawbacks section.
+The extension would need to provide metadata about top-level configuration properties to enable the various layers to differentiate secret versus non-secret properties.
+It would enable use of deployment parameters within non-secret portions of the extension configuration and stacks could persist these value.
+Splitting the definition sites of the configuration based on this would be complex and likely confusing.
+For example, imagine a hybrid of the current implementation and new design where in the Kubernetes example, the "kubeConfig" was declared as the new design spells out but the "namespace" portion is declared where it is currently.

 ## Out of scope

 > - What related issues are considered out of scope for this REP but could be addressed independently in the future?

 - Client support for root level deployments with extensions that require an extension configuration.
+A mechanism similar to parameters files would be needed for each deployment client and it's not necessary for a minimal integration.
 - Deployment stack resource locks on extension resources (in ARM, this is deny assignments that prevent deletion or update of resources while being managed by the stack).